 We did some limited fine-tuning on the road with racing fuel — as much as can be done on public roads (which is not much, let me tell you).

 Once we got to the VMAX runway in October, we started to do some runs and logged the data in the engine ECU.
 To do this, it’s necessary to drive down the runway at different levels — part throttle, full throttle, different gear changes — and then log all the data in the car’s computer.

 Romain was on hand again so he could tweak the Engine Map.
 He calibrated the ECU each time so that we could get the vehicle to maximum performance.

-We managed to get the boost up 0.6 bar on race fuel.
+We managed to dial the boost up to 0.6 bar on race fuel.
 And, let me tell you, that car felt fast and highly capable.

 Even though the increase wasn’t huge, the racing fuel made a massive difference.
 Just increasing it by 0.1bar livened up the car so much that it felt like an entirely different animal.

 Best of all, we clocked 212 mph on the speed trap while I was personally driving it.
 I got it to 180 mph and then it just lifted off.
 We got a feel for its speed, kept it there for about five seconds, not flat-out yet.
 I saw the finish line, held it flat, went into 6th gear then 7th gear and hit that speed trap at 212 mph.

 The car is actually capable of more.
 We could’ve hit the limiter at 220 mph but we would’ve done so way before the end of the runway which would not have been good mechanical sympathy for the car.
 We wanted to reserve the engine and be sensible with it because it was still very fresh and very new.